syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/ts/getting-started.md

 # Getting started in ##Platform_Name## File manager control

-This section briefly explains how to create File Manager component and configure its available functionalities in TypeScript, using Essential JS 2 quickstart seed repository.
+This section briefly explains how to create File Manager component and configure its available functionalities in TypeScript, using Essential JS 2 [quickstart](https://github.com/SyncfusionExamples/ej2-quickstart-webpack-) seed repository.

+> This application is integrated with the `webpack.config.js` configuration and uses the latest version of the [webpack-cli](https://webpack.js.org/api/cli/#commands).
+It requires node `v14.15.0` or higher.
+For more information about webpack and its features, refer to the [webpack documentation](https://webpack.js.org/guides/getting-started/).

 ## Dependencies